 Usually, when you apply for a loan or request a credit increase, your bank sends in a request to the credit bureau for your current credit score.
 This is known as a hard credit check.
 And whenever a credit inquiry is recorded, your score is slightly affected.
 In the credit bureau’s eyes, applying for new credit is an indication of someone who is having financial difficulties.

-However, the bank often doesn’t perform a hard credit check on your file before pre-approving you.
-Rather than performing a check, the bank’s decision to give you additional credit is typically based on what they already know about you as a customer: repayment history, account balance, how much you’ve invested, etc.
+However, in the case of a credit limit increase, the bank often doesn’t perform a hard credit check on your file before pre-approving you.
+Rather than performing a check, the bank may base their decision to give you additional credit on what they already know about you as a customer: repayment history, account balance, how much you’ve invested, etc.

-As a precaution, you should still ask the bank if they intend on performing a hard credit check before accepting the increase.
+As a precaution, you should still ask the bank if they intend to perform a hard credit check before accepting the increase.
 Some banks may claim that you’re pre-approved but still do a credit check after the fact.
 And even if they do plan on performing a check, this doesn’t mean you shouldn’t accept the increase.
-While one hard credit check won’t cause your score to fall too much, multiple inquiries at the same time could really tank your score.
+While one hard credit check won’t cause your score to fall too much, multiple inquiries at the same time could tank your score.

 Your credit utilization ratio is a key factor that plays into your credit score.
-It is recommended that you keep your utilization ratio within 10 to 20 per cent of your total available credit across all of your credit sources.
-This means that if you have $10,000 in total available credit, you shouldn’t carry a balance of more than $2,000.
-Spending more than 10 to 20 per cent can affect your score – even if you pay off your balance every month.
+It is recommended that you keep your utilization ratio within 10% to 30% of your total available credit across all your credit sources.
+This means that if you have $10,000 in total available credit, you shouldn’t carry a balance of more than $3,000.
+Spending more than 30% can affect your score – even if you pay off your balance every month.

 If you have more than one source of credit, it is also better to spread the balance over each card or line of credit.
 For example, if you have two credit cards and each has a limit of $5,000, it’s better to have $1,000 in charges on each card than $2,000 in charges on one card.